qyhAppAcademy/portugal_trade_data_visualization/README.md

 * Tuesday: Create a range slider for users to filter trade partners on the map, based on trade value.

-* Wednesday: Create a bar chart for users to view the percentage of each partner’s trade data.
+* Wednesday: Create a bar chart for users to view the trade data of each partner.

 * Thursday Morning: Deploy to Github pages.